LipSurf/plugins/chrome-extension/README.md

 *Technique for cd'ing dirs?
 Working on projects?

 Release to fam:
-* Tests for speaking (use speech API outside of chrome?)
+*Commands need to be loaded when browser refreshes

-* Fix isSuccess rendering and code being executed twice
+* Fix isSuccess rendering
 * Don't use synonyms on subreddit names
 * Make full screen black out background
 * Next page/prev page